 - Transferring a call

 - Muting your voice

 - Inputting digits

 - Setting call volume

-- Adjusting the ringtone volume when receiving a call
+Adjusting the ringtone volume when receiving a call

-Dialing by selecting a name STEP 1 Select "Phonebook" using 0.
-STEP 2 Select the desired name using and press the off-hook switch.
+STEP 1 Select "Phonebook" using C. STEP 2 Select the desired name using C and press the off-hook switch.
+By pressing C (Add S. Dial) and one of the speed dial buttons (from to C) while the desired name is selected, it can be registered as a speed dial.
+Speed dialing STEP 1 Select "Speed dials" using C. switch.
+By pressing (Add S. Dial) and one of the speed dial buttons (from o to) while the desired name is selected, it can be registered as a speed dial.
+Speed dialing STEP 1 Select "Speed dials" using 0. (from o to o) while the desired name is selected, it can be registered as a speed dial.
+Speed dialing STEP 1 Select "Speed dials" using O. registered as a speed dial.
+Speed dialing STEP 1 Select "Speed dials" using STEP 1 Select "Speed dials" using STEP 2 Press the desired preset button (from to) and press the off-hook switch.
 By pressing (Add S. Dial) and one of the speed dial buttons (from to) while the desired name is selected, it can be registered as a speed dial.
-Speed dialing STEP 1 Select "Speed dials" using O. STEP 2 Press the desired preset button (from to) and press the off-hook switch.
-By pressing (Add S. Dial) and one of the speed dial buttons STEP 2 Press the desired preset button (from to) and press the off-hook switch.
-STEP 2 Press the desired preset button (from to) and press the off-hook switch.
-By pressing (Add S. Dial) and one of the speed dial buttons (from to) while the desired name is selected, it can be
+Dialing by entering the number